 - Heating pad - A heating pad can help reduce some aches and help soothe a savage uterus when used sparingly with your caregiver's direction.

-- Electronics - If you want music or surfing to take your mind off of labor, don't forget your MP3 or tablet.
+- Electronics - If you want music or surfing to take your mind off labor pains, don't forget your MP3 or tablet.

-- Reading materials - Labor can take hours, and it can be boring despite the pain.
+- Reading materials - Labor can take hours and can be boring despite the pain.
 Bringing a good book or entertaining magazine can help keep you distracted.